Whitting Funeral Home History. Whitting Funeral Home Artwork. Long Island Funeral Home.

 Following his apprenticeship, he earned his license as a New York State Embalmer and Undertaker.
 Frank married Muriel in 1941 and continued working for himself and other local funeral directors.

-He closed the business in 1942 to join the Merchant Marine's in service to his country during World War II.
+In 1942, seeing the growing tensions in Europe, he decided to join the Merchant Marine's in service to his country during World War II.
 Frank served aboard the hospital ship, SS Betty Zane in the Mediterranean Base sector of the European Theater.
 He was its Ensign/Pharmacist Mate.

 In 1946, following his service, Frank returned home to open his first location at 240 Sea Cliff Avenue in Sea Cliff, known at the time as "S.F.
-Whitting Funeral Director".
+Whitting Funeral Home".

-Due to the growing demand of his services, Frank moved the business to its current location at 300 Glen Cove Avenue in Glen Head in 1955.
-He purchased the land from Mr. Gerlick, owner of Gerlick Restaurant.
+Due to the growing demand of his services, Frank moved the business to its current location at 300 Glen Cove Avenue in Glen Head in 1958.
+He purchased the land from Mr. Gerlich, owner of Gerlich Inn Restaurant.
 Conveniently located at the intersection of Glen Head, Sea Cliff and Glen Cove.
 Five years later, Frank Incorporated the Business and it officially became Whitting Funeral Home Inc.

 The Next Generation: Scott and Stret

-Frank's Sons "Stret" and Scott graduated from North Shore High School in 1961 and began working for their father in the funeral home.
+Frank's sons, Strettle Jr. "Stret" and Scott graduated from North Shore High School in 1961 and began working for their father in the funeral home.
 They began as apprentices and were both licensed in 1963.

-Frank retired from the business in 1967 upon the return of Scott from his service in the military.
+Frank retired from the business in 1967 upon Scott's return from his service in the military.

 3 Generations of Whitting Family Funeral Directors (from left to right: Scott Whitting, Strettle"Frank" Whitting, Strettle "Stret" Whitting, David Whitting, Strettle "Codge" Whitting.